vedant1820/Classic-Models-MySQL-Project/README.md

 ## 📌 Project Overview

-This project demonstrates SQL skills using the **Classic Models** sample database.
+This project demonstrates **SQL** and **Power BI** skills using the **Classic Models** sample database.
 It includes **60 SQL queries** ranging from beginner to advanced level, covering data retrieval, business analysis, joins, subqueries, views, stored procedures, and sales reporting.

-The project is designed to showcase practical SQL skills for data analysis
+This project is designed to showcase practical SQL, data analysis and Power BI visualization skills.

 ## 📊 Dataset

 The project uses the **Classic Models** database, which contains business data related to customers, employees, products, orders, and payments.

-### Tables Included
+### 🗂️ Tables Included
 * Customers
 * Employees
 * Offices